MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 ```
 #### 2. Event Bubbling & Capture

-I don't suppose to explain what these [bubbling and capturing](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling_and_capture) here, however it is good to mention that the bubbling is the default behavior of almost every modern browser.
+I don't suppose to explain [*bubbling and capturing*](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling_and_capture) here.
+However, it is good to mention that the bubbling event is the default behavior of almost every modern browser.

-The `addEventListener`, has an option to use event bubbling or capture and, it is pretty clear that there is no such option with `onclick` for the capturing phase.
+The `addEventListener` has an option to use event bubbling or capture and, it is pretty clear that there is no such option with `onclick` for the capturing phase.

 ```javascript